 Volunteer for restoration activities and learn about prairies and savannas.
 Tools and training provided.
 Groups welcome with advance notice.
 Meet at Grady Tract parking lot, southeast corner of Seminole Hwy. and W. Beltline Frontage Rd.
 Event capacity is limited, please arrive by 9 a.m.
 More information: (608) 265-5214 or marian.farrior@wisc.edu.

-This program is a fun, fascinating way for all to explore the natural world.
-Nature walk: 1-2 p.m., Exploration Stations: 1:30-3:30 p.m.
-Wear sturdy closed-toe shoes and come prepared for the weather and insects.
+This program is a fun, fascinating way for families with children elementary age and younger to explore the natural world.
+Nature walk: 1:30–2:30 p.m., activities: 2:30–3:30 p.m.
 Adults must attend.
-Walks cancelled for unsafe weather or trail conditions.
+Wear sturdy closed-toe shoes and come prepared for weather.
+Walks canceled for unsafe weather or trail conditions.
 Free, no registration required.
 Meet at the Visitor Center.
-Presented in conjunction with UW-Madison Science Expeditions.
+This event is part of UW-Madison Earth Fest.

 Learn about the land, plants, animals, fungi, phenology, and ecology.
 Geared for adults, these longer walks may cover some sloping terrain.
-Wear sturdy closed-toe shoes and come prepared for weather and insects.
+Wear sturdy closed-toe shoes and come prepared for weather.
 Walks canceled for unsafe weather or trail conditions.
 Free, no registration required.
 Meet at the Visitor Center.
+This event is part of UW-Madison Earth Fest.

 Aldo Leopold Nature Center